sferlix/frankAllSkyCam/README.md

 sudo apt update
 sudo apt upgrade

+#3. install the software needed:
+a) Apache (web server)
-#3. install the software needed:a) Apache (web server)sudo apt install apache2 -y
+sudo apt install apache2 -y

-a) pip (should be already installed)sudo apt install python3-pip
+b) pip (should be already installed) sudo apt install python3-pip

-c) the allSkyCam softwarepip3 install frankAllSkyCam
+c) the allSkyCam software
+pip3 install frankAllSkyCam

-after the installation, go to the AllSkyCam directory: cd /home/pi/frankAllSkyCam then, type these 2 commands: sudo mkdir /var/www/html/imgsudo mv index.html /var/www/html/ installation is done.
+after the installation, go to the AllSkyCam directory:

+cd /home/pi/frankAllSkyCam

+then, type these 2 commands:

+sudo mkdir /var/www/html/img
+sudo mv index.html /var/www/html/

+installation is done.

 #configure your system

 now, you should configure your system by editing the single config.txt file:
 /home/pi/frankAllSkyCam/config.txt

 I would suggest to update at minimum the following parameters: inte = <name of your AllSkyCam that will be on top-center of the allSky image>
 latitude = 44.73